T0shiro/Cryptography-algorithms/README.md

 ## Algorithms

-- Ceasar code : encryption and decryption
+- Caesar code : encryption and decryption
+- RSA : encryption and decryption
 - To be continued ...